Whey: Production

 To produce cheese, rennet or an edible acid is added to heated milk.
 This makes the milk coagulate or curdle, separating the milk solids (curds) from the liquid whey.
 Sweet whey is the byproduct of rennet-coagulated cheese, and acid whey (also called sour whey) is the byproduct of acid-coagulated cheese.
 Sweet whey has a pH greater than or equal to 5.6; acid whey has a pH less than or equal to 5.1.

-Whey is left over when milk is coagulated during the process of cheese production and contains everything that is soluble from milk after the pH is dropped to 4.6 during the coagulation process.
-It is a 5% solution of lactose in water, with some minerals and lactalbumin.
-The fat is removed and then processed for human foods.
+Further processing

+The fat from whey is removed and then processed for human foods (see whey butter).
 Processing can be done by simple drying, or the relative protein content can be increased by removing lipids and other non-protein materials.
 For example, spray drying after membrane filtration separates the proteins from whey.

-Whey can be denatured by heat.
-High heat (such as the sustained high temperatures above 72 °C associated with the pasteurization process) denatures whey proteins.
-While native whey protein does not aggregate upon renneting or acidification of milk, denaturing the whey protein triggers hydrophobic interactions with other proteins, and the formation of a protein gel.
-Heat-denatured whey can still cause allergies in some people.